-In almost each aspect of life, both professional and personal, the key to success and happiness is effective communication.
+In almost every aspect of life, both professional and personal, the key to success and happiness is effective communication.
 Relationships cannot grow without open and honest communication, and the same is true for businesses of any size.
+Your HR Manager can be the key person to help improve staff communication.

 The quality of your organization’s internal communication speaks volumes about the business itself.
-If poor communication is not improved, your business’s days could be numbered.
+If poor communication is not addressed, your business will stugle to grow.
+You can’t build a strong team without improving communication in your organization.

 Fortunately, there are a plethora of ways in which you can improve staff communication.